 Turtles Breathing Technique in The Water

-Since turtles are habituated to sleep underwater, the next question that might creep in our mind is, how do turtles breathe in the water or underwater?
+Since turtles are habituated to sleeping underwater, the next question that might creep in our mind is, how do turtles breathe in the water or underwater?

 The answer is quite simple.
-Just like we human breath in the air, turtles also use the same technique to breathe from the water.
+Just like we humans breathe in the air, turtles also use the same technique to breathe from the water.
 And let me clarify one thing- turtles don’t breathe underwater.
 They carefully raise their head slightly above the water to breathe in oxygen from the air.

 But unlike a human who needs to breathe in and out every second, turtles can hold oxygen for an extended period in their lung.
 They make this possible, thanks to their reduced metabolism rate during resting or hibernation.

 Since they slow down their metabolism, their limbs and other body parts remain standstill.
 Turtles, thus, may seem like dead animal floating in the water.
 As a turtle owner, I know how freaking this appears.
 But over time, my experience had the better of me, and now I understand it’s normal.

 So, I would recommend you not to bother your turtles if you find them resting in a standstill position underwater.
 Instead, leave them to sleep in peace.
 Once they are done with their sleep, they will come over to the water.

 How Often Does a Turtle Sleep?

 The sleeping time of turtles will vary from one species to another.
 From my point of view, I can tell that my turtle sleeps 3-4 hours on average.
 He seems to sleep near the room heater and seems comfortable there.